xqwen/dap/tutorial/README.md

 2. Discover genetic loci that harbor causal variants (QTL Discovery)
 3. Perform multi-SNP fine-mapping analysis for the identified loci from 2 (Multi-SNP Fine-mapping)

-The first two goals can be achieved by the executable "[torus](https://github.com/xqwen/torus/)" and the third aim can be achieved by the executable ``dap``.
+The first two goals can be achieved by the executable "[torus](https://github.com/xqwen/torus/)" and the third aim can be achieved by the executable "dap".

 ### Types of Applications

 We currently support two types of applications: molecular (cis) QTL mapping and tradition single phenotype genome-wide association study (GWAS).
 In comparison to GWAS,  a distinct feature of molecular QTL mapping is that tens of thousands (or hundreds of thousands) of molecular phenotypes (e.g., gene expression, DNA methylation, chromatin accessibility, histone modifications) are simultaneously measured and analyzed.
-In addition, the candidate (cis) genomic region for each molecular phenotype is typically not large (usually spanning 1 to 2 Mb), whereas for GWAS the candidate SNPs cover the whole genome.
+In addition, the candidate (cis) genomic region for each molecular phenotype is typically not large (usually spanning 1 to 2 Mb), whereas for GWAS, the candidate SNPs cover the whole genome.

 ### Define Genomic Loci